-This guide compares the leading email providers used by professionals in the financial sector.
-We’ve assessed each based on:
+This guide compares the leading email providers used by professionals in the financial sector, alongside Mailock as a secure communication option.
+We've assessed each based on:

 - End-to-end encryption (E2EE): Is your message protected, even if intercepted?